madneal/gshark/README.md

 ## Usage
 ### Add Token

-To execute `./gshark scan`, you need to add a Github token for crawl information in github.
+To execute `./gshark scan`, you need to add a GitHub token for crawl information in GitHub.
 You can generate a token in [tokens](https://github.com/settings/tokens).
 Most access scopes are enough.
 For Gitlab search, remember to add token too.

 [![iR2TMt.md.png](https://s1.ax1x.com/2018/10/31/iR2TMt.md.png)](https://imgchr.com/i/iR2TMt)

 ### Rule Configuration

-For the Github or Gitlab rule, the rule will be matched by the syntax in the corresponding platfroms.
-Directly, you config what you search at Github.
+For the Github or Gitlab rule, the rule will be matched by the syntax in the corresponding platforms.
+Directly, you config what you search at GitHub.

 ## FAQ